 There is a difference in the system of social security for salaried people and self-employed individuals.
 The system for salaried people is the most extensive.
-Salaried people are insured for risks of high costs (e.g. hospitalisation) and of lower costs (e.g. treatment with pharmaceuticals in ambulatory care).
+Salaried people are insured for risks of high costs (e.g. hospitalisation) and of lower costs (e.g. treatment with pharmaceuticals in out-patient care).
 Self-employed people are only insured for high-cost risks.
 This does not include reimbursement of pharmaceuticals, except for oncological therapy and the treatment of AIDS.

 Retired people, widowers, orphans and those individuals that receive disability benefits (and meet certain income criteria), as well as the people being supported by these so-called "preferentially insured persons", are entitled to a raised indemnification by the health insurance system.
-This arrangement has recently (1 April 2007) been extended to people with low incomes.
+As of 1 April 2007, this arrangement has been extended to people with low income.

-According to the European directives, the reimbursement procedure can take a maximum of 180 days for pharmaceuticals of classes 1, 2 or 3 or orphan drugs, and a maximum of 90 days for parallel traded pharmaceuticals (suspensions of the procedure at the request of the pharmaceutical company not included).
+According to the EU Directives, the reimbursement procedure can take a maximum of 180 days for pharmaceuticals of classes 1, 2 or 3 or orphan drugs, and a maximum of 90 days for parallel traded pharmaceuticals (suspensions of the procedure at the request of the pharmaceutical company not included).